Family Food on the Table

 I think it’s fun to see how very full and how very high I can stuff each potato shell.

-I line my baking sheet so it’s no worries if something spills over (but I pack mine down so they never do.
-Don’t want to lose that delicious creamy filling!)
-This might be a record here.
-But if you end up with a tiny bit of leftover stuffing that you just couldn’t cram in, do like I do, and eat it with a spoon while those potato beauties were in the oven.
+I line my baking sheet so it's no worries if something spills over (but I pack mine down so they never do.
+Don't want to lose that delicious creamy filling!)

 A few last tips on making these twice baked potatoes.

-• Any milk will do, so skim or 2% are fine, as are soy or almond milk.
+• Milk: Any milk will do, so skim or 2% are fine, as are soy or almond milk.

-• Using leftover rotisserie chicken or grilled or baked chicken is part of what makes this so easy and quick.
-If you don’t have any leftover chicken, you can poach a large chicken breast in a pot of boiling water for about 20 minutes, until cooked through.
+• Chicken: Using leftover rotisserie chicken or grilled or baked chicken is part of what makes this so easy and quick.
+If you don't have any leftover chicken, you can poach a large chicken breast in a pot of boiling water for about 20 minutes, until cooked through.
 Or cut a large chicken breast into strips and sear those in a skillet for 8-10 minutes, until cooked through.
 Then proceed.

-• We love white cheddar cheese for these potatoes, but you could substitute some Monterey Jack, Pepper Jack or even some mozzarella for some or all of the cheddar if you prefer.
+• Cheese: We love white cheddar cheese for these potatoes, but you could substitute some Monterey Jack, Pepper Jack or even some mozzarella for some or all of the cheddar if you prefer.

 I hope you try these cheesy chicken and broccoli twice-baked potatoes soon.
-See how high you can stuff yours!

 XO,